-The Chris Shorley Prize rewards the best performances in the Language exam in Level Three.
+The Chris Shorley Prize rewards the best performances in the French Language exam in Level Three.

-The Richard Bales Prize is awarded to the student with the highest mark in an optional module in Level Three
+The Richard Bales Prize is awarded to the student with the highest mark in a French optional module in Level Three

 The Xavier Giralt prize is awarded to a Level Three student whose performance has been deemed exceptional.

 There are a number of undergraduate prizes available to top-performing students on this pathway.
 In addition to Foundation Scholarships recognizing outstanding achievement in Level One, we have a range of endowed prizes.

 In addition to your degree programme, at Queen's you can have the opportunity to gain wider life, academic and employability skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with a degree recognised from a world leading university, you'll have practical national and international experience plus a wider exposure to life overall.
 We call this Degree Plus.
 It's what makes studying at Queen's University Belfast special.

 |Northern Ireland (NI)||£4,530|